 As we have seen, mindfulness helps to "calm" the amygdala.
 This has a direct consequence on your emotional life.
 You do not suppress emotions, but you create a small space between the stimulus (for example, a critique from your boss) and your reaction (anger or anxiety).

 Good decision-making relies on a balance between rational analysis (driven by the prefrontal cortex) and emotional intelligence.
-When we are stressed, tired, or overwhelmed by emotions, our amygdala takes over and our decisions can be biased, impulsive, or based on fear.
+When we are stressed, tired, or overwhelmed by emotions, our amygdala takes over, and our decisions can be biased, impulsive, or based on fear.

 By strengthening the prefrontal cortex and calming the amygdala, mindfulness fosters a mental state conducive to informed decision-making.
 It allows you to access your analytical abilities more easily while being more attuned to your intuitions, without being overwhelmed by distracting emotional reactions.
-You take a step back, evaluate options with greater clarity, and make decisions that are more aligned with your long-term goals.
+You step back, evaluate options with greater clarity, and make decisions that are more aligned with your long-term goals.

-Discover CLINT
+Discover JOE